Eric-HanGyeongSoo/AutoConformingCodableProtocol/README.md

 Convenience tool for a struct conforming Codable protocol

-⚠️ Now only Conforming Decodable Protocol is developed, Conforming Encodable Protocol is in progress
+⚠️ Only Conforming Decodable Protocol is developed for now, and Conforming Encodable Protocol is in progress

 # Decodable